Tri-State Crematory scandal: Discovery and identification of the remains

 In early 2002, the United States Environmental Protection Agency office in Atlanta received an anonymous tip that something was amiss at Tri-State Crematory.
 The EPA officers sent to investigate the property discovered a skull and some bones that were human in origin.
-The original human skull and bones went missing later in the litigation and were never offered into evidence.
+The original human skull and bones went missing during the litigation and were never offered into evidence.

 Previously, a propane delivery truck driver had complained on at least two occasions to the Walker County Sheriff's Department about seeing bodies on the Marsh property.
 The driver made a fuel delivery and notified the sheriff's office.
 This call resulted in a deputy sheriff being called to the property, who reportedly discovered nothing unusual.

 On February 15, 2002, investigators returned to the property, finding piles of decomposing human bodies in a storage shed, in vaults and scattered inside and outside throughout the property.
 Atlanta television station WAGA/Fox 5 and reporter Dan Ronan were the first to break the news story after a nearby funeral home director called the station and informed Ronan that law enforcement officers were at the Marsh residence.
 In his first interview that afternoon with Walker County Sheriff Steve Wilson, Ronan recalls the Sheriff told him within a few hours the story would be "on the front page of the New York Times and the lead story on the evening newscasts."
-Ronan and WAGA's other reporters would spend nearly a month in Walker County before finally going home.
+Ronan and WAGA's other reporters would spend nearly a month reporting from Walker County.

 A federal disaster team was brought into the area along with a portable morgue shipped from Maryland.
 The team began trying to identify the remains, a process made difficult because many of the corpses were in advanced stages of decomposition.
 Some were little more than skeletons.
-Experts hired by the Marsh attorneys, Stuart James and Frank Jenkins, were prepared to testify that the methods of recovery were questionable and that the methods were made more difficult because of the lack of trained experts undertaking the investigation on the Marsh property.
-The experts, however, never testified because the civil cases against Tri-State and the funeral homes that had used Tri-State to perform cremation settled after a second trial had begun in the United States District Court for the Northern District of Georgia.
+Experts hired by the Marsh attorneys, Stuart James and Frank Jenkins, were prepared to testify that the methods of recovery were questionable and that the methods were made more difficult because of the lack of trained staff undertaking the investigation on the Marsh property.
+The experts, however, never testified because the civil cases against Tri-State and the funeral homes that had used Tri-State to perform cremation were settled after a second trial had begun in the United States District Court for the Northern District of Georgia.

 The search ultimately recovered 339 uncremated bodies.
 Of the 339 bodies that were discovered, 113 remain unidentified.
-DNA testing was possible in the cases where a living relative was available, but in other cases, it was considered unlikely officials would ever be able to identify the remains.
+DNA testing was possible in the cases where a living relative was available.